KxcperM/World-Happiness-Project/README.md

 # World Happiness Project

-This project is a full exploratory data analysis of the World Happiness Report 2023, built entirely in Python.
-This project covers data cleaning, statistical analysis, and six data visualisations to uncover what drives happiness across 137 countries.
+This project is a full exploratory data analysis of the World Happiness Report 2023, which has been built entirely in Python.
+It covers data cleaning, statistical analysis and six visualisations to uncover what drives happiness across 137 countries.

 ## Tech Stack
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)